-Due to current Covid restrictions in India, our India office is temporarily closed until the end of May.
-The nuns are still performing the pujas, but safety protocols may extend the length of time to complete them.
-They may not not be able to send the e-mail receipts until the restrictions are lifted.
-We thank you for your patience and understanding during these difficult times. (updated May 2021)
+Due to current Covid restrictions in India, the nuns are still performing pujas, but safety protocols may extend the length of time to complete them.
+They may not not be able to send e-mail receipts until restrictions are lifted.
+We thank you for your patience and understanding during these difficult times. (updated September, 2021)

-When requesting a puja please provide information regarding who and what you’d like for your prayers to be directed to.
+When you request a puja please be sure to provide information regarding who and what you’d like your prayers to be directed to.

-Offering to Tara (Drol-chok): This elaborate offering involves creating ritual cakes (tor-ma) and the use of musical instruments.
+Offering to Tara (Drol-chok): Tara is known as a protector who relieves physical, emotional, and spiritual suffering.
+This elaborate offering involves creating ritual cakes called tormas and the use of musical instruments.
 This puja is particularly effective in removing obstacles and fulfilling wishes.